 Let’s talk about storage or freezing.
 Broths can be sealed and stored in freezer bags and Ziplock bags.
 Usually, leftovers can be kept in the fridge in a pot with a lid as this can be reheated quicker.

 Broth stored in the fridge will last 4-6 days, and broth stored in the freezer will last about 4-5 weeks.
 When you freeze and keep it cold.
 Bone broth can be kept frozen for three months!
-For better distribution, freeze in freezer containers until solid and transfer cubes into storage bags.
-For optimal flavor, reheat the bone marrow recipe over low heat.

 8. How Much Bone Broth Should I Drink Daily?

 If you want to drink bone broth for health reasons, please consult your physician.
-The bone broth will help in making dietary habits more balanced and healthy.
-Bone broth can be incorporated into calorie-drained diets.Â
+It will help in making dietary habits more balanced and healthy.
+Bone broth can be incorporated into calorie-drained diets.

 9. Bottom Line